itsteamsapuangin/ITS-Team-Sapuangin/README.md

 # Brakepad

-How to run Brakepad code:
+How to run Brakepad Maintenance code:
-1. Download file "Brakepad.ipynb"
+1. Download file "brakepad_maintenance.ipynb"
 2. Open file in Jupyter notebook
 3. Run whole notebook
 4. If the code is executed successfully, there will printed information about percentage & thickness of brakepad